agentmorris/MegaDetector/classification/README.md

 ## Data for training your own classifiers

-There are >10M [camera trap images available on LILA](https://lila.science/category/camera-traps/); for many classifiers, you may find sufficient data there, or you may be able to complement your own data with public data.
-We don't recommend messing around with individual datasets; instead, check out the [taxonomy mapping for camera trap datasets](https://lila.science/taxonomy-mapping-for-camera-trap-data-sets/) page, which treats all the camera trap data on LILA as one big dataset, represented in a single .csv file, with a consistent taxonomy.
+There are >10M [camera trap images available on LILA](https://lila.science/category/camera-traps/); for many classifiers, you may find sufficient data there, or you may be able to complement your own data with LILA data.
+We don't recommend messing around with individual LILA datasets; instead, check out the [taxonomy mapping for camera trap datasets](https://lila.science/taxonomy-mapping-for-camera-trap-data-sets/) page, which treats all the camera trap data on LILA as one big dataset, represented in a single .csv file, with a consistent taxonomy.
 This combined dataset has also been [imported into Hugging Face](https://huggingface.co/datasets/society-ethics/lila_camera_traps).
-If you are training on MegaDetector crops, you don't have to run MD yourself: [we have already run MegaDetector on all camera trap data on LILA](https://lila.science/megadetector-results-for-camera-trap-datasets/).
+If you are training a classifier on MegaDetector crops from LILA data, you don't have to run MD yourself: [we have already run MegaDetector on all camera trap data on LILA](https://lila.science/megadetector-results-for-camera-trap-datasets/).

-describes how to train and run an animal "species" classifier for camera trap images.
-"Species" is in quotes, because the classifier can be trained to identify animals at arbitrary taxonomic levels.

-This guide is written for internal use at Microsoft AI for Earth.
-Certain services, such as MegaDB and various private repos are only accessible internally within Microsoft.
-However, this guide may still be of interest to more technical users of the AI for Earth Camera Trap services.

-The classifiers trained with this pipeline are intended to be used in conjunction with <a href="https://github.com/agentmorris/MegaDetector/blob/main/megadetector.md">MegaDetector</a>, i.e., we use MegaDetector to find animals and crop them out, and we train/run our classifiers on those crops.

 # Running MegaClassifier